danny-avila/LibreChat/docs/install/installation/windows_install.md

 - At least one AI endpoint should be setup for use.

 ### Download LibreChat (Required)
-  - (With Git) Open Terminal (command prompt) and clone the repository by running `git clone https://github.com/danny-avila/LibreChat.git`
+  - Open Terminal (command prompt) and clone the repository by running `git clone https://github.com/danny-avila/LibreChat.git`
-  - Or download the latest release here: https://github.com/danny-avila/LibreChat/releases/
-  - Or by clicking on the green code button in the top of the page and selecting "Download ZIP"
-  - If you downloaded a zip file, extract the content in "C:/LibreChat/"
   - **IMPORTANT : If you install the files somewhere else modify the instructions accordingly**

 ### Enable the Conversation search feature: (optional)

-  - Download MeiliSearch latest release from : https://github.com/meilisearch/meilisearch/releases
+  - Download MeiliSearch latest release from : **[github.com/meilisearch](https://github.com/meilisearch/meilisearch/releases)**
   - Copy it to "C:/LibreChat/"
   - Rename the file to "meilisearch.exe"
   - Open it by double clicking on it